OmarShawky1/Course-Programming-Languages/README.md

 Assignment is about Delaying evaluation, Memoization, Macros, thunking and so on, using Racket Dynamic programming language.
 Assignemnt was about to write a sequence function that takes start, end and step to produce a list (E.g., sequence 3 11 2 gives 3 5 7 9 11).
 Also write a map function that takes a list of strings and only prints the suffix.
 Write a stream of steps and much more in the HW assignment.

 # Week 7 (HW5)
 Assignment was the hardest as it was supposed to be an interpreter mimic but instead of using symbol tables we replaced variables (keys) with their associated value.
-We were supposed to know and implement a static interpretec in a dynamically typed language to understand the fundamental differences.
+We were supposed to know and implement a static interpreter in a dynamically typed language to understand the fundamental differences.
 The interpreter was for a language called MUPL (Made up programming language) by Prof. Dan.

 # Week 8
 Part B Final Quiz.